 Over the past two weeks, we’ve seen equity markets lose more than 10% of value, realizing the largest weekly point drop in U.S. history.
-Concerns over the COVID-19 Virus (Coronavirus) and its impact to global supply chains are real.
+Concerns over the COVID-19 Virus and its impact to global supply chains are real.
 The virus has now spread to every continent except Antarctica and, in today’s world, every country and product has ties to China.
 The virus’s inevitable spread has everyone panicked about what the ultimate impact will be, and these fears are showing up in the public markets.

 Some investment sectors such as lodging, gaming, and the airline industry have been hit harder than others and rightfully so with moratoriums on flights and the fear of gathering in public places.
 In Chicago alone, multiple conferences and tradeshows were canceled that would have brought more than 120,000 visitors to the city, and this is happening throughout the world.
 In early March, investment bank Goldman Sachs revised their growth forecast for S&P 500 earnings to zero for the entire year.
-We expect the public markets to continue exhibiting tremendous volatility until there is clarity about the full impact of the Coronavirus on the economy.
+We expect the public markets to continue exhibiting tremendous volatility until there is clarity about the full impact of COVID-19 on the economy.

 At Origin, we value the assets in our private real estate funds only once a quarter, but this doesn’t mean that their values aren’t moving.
 However, they certainly aren’t moving to the same degree as the equity markets.
 As equity markets bounce around by 5% or more per day, we are reminded of why we are in private real estate to begin with.